But there are 5 reasons why condemning yourself for your negative behaviors doesn't work and even blocks teshuvah (repentance) and self-improvement.

 No one can reassure you about this, although they can certainly reassure you that you can overcome it if you really want to.
 They can also tell you that there is a wonderful you underneath the ugly rumor-mongering husk.

 But they can't fix you or even like you very much, depending on what it is.

-Yet Hashem definitely loves you a tremendous amount and He placed that negative quality within you, so He can also help you rid yourself of it.
+Yet Hashem definitely loves you a tremendous amount and because He placed that negative quality within you, He can also help you rid yourself of it.